cyx-1/stackOverflow/README.md

   * https://www.ibreatheimhungry.com/easy-roasted-pork-shoulder-3/

 ### Q: What has been your workout activities
-  * 08-03-2019 25 pound barbell plate exercise + Flat dumbbell bench press + Resistance band till muscle exhaustion
+  * 08-03-2019 25 pound barbell plate composite exercise + 3 sets of Flat dumbbell bench press + Resistance band till muscle exhaustion
-  * 08-04-2019 Ran 2.4 miles to and back from Stop & Shop
+  * 08-04-2019 Ran 2.4 miles to and back from Stop & Shop, almost 5 pull ups
+  * 08-05-2019 Almost 5 pull ups, 3 sets of 40lb dumbbell incline press, followed by resistance band raise to exhaust upper chest muscle, 1 set of overhead tricep, 1 set (6 reps) of 45lb barbell plate bicep curl, followed by 1 set (7 recps) of 25lb barbell plate bicep curl, and legs were sore from yesterday
+  * 08-06-2019 25lb barbell plate side pull ups, 25lb barbell plate overhead raise for triceps
+  * 08-07-2019 Skipped
+  * 08-08-2019 Assembled power rack
+  * 08-09-2019 10 reps of 45lb squat, 6 reps of 95lb squat in the morning, 4 pull ups
+  * 08-10-2019

+### Q: What has been done to nurture Adrian and Jaydin?
+  * 08-04-2019 Looked into TinkerCAD
+  * 08-04-2019 Looked into 3d capture of human face https://www.instructables.com/id/3D-Printing-your-own-full-color-bobblehead-using-1/